panva/jose/docs/README.md

 #### `keystore.get([parameters])`

-Retrieves a single key matching the provider parameters.
+Retrieves a single key matching the provided parameters.
 The most relevant Key based on the parameters is returned.

 - `parameters`: `<Object>`